 One of the most common questions we hear from patients is: Can Invisalign fix my overbite?
 That’s no surprise since overbites are one of the most common dental issues!
 An overbite is what happens when the upper teeth overlap the lower teeth.
 While a slight overbite isn’t much of an issue, an excessive overbite can cause problems.
 The good news is: If you have an overbite, orthodontic treatment can help!
 Even better, Dr. Oltjen and the team at Oltjen Orthodontics can get you started on your journey today!
 In some cases, such as with older teens and adults, Invisalign clear aligners can be used to treat overbites.
 Our goal is to bring a patient’s overbite or deep bite back to an acceptable level.
 However, Dr. Oltjen typically does not recommend Invisalign to treat overbites in children and younger teens.

 What you’ll read online is that Invisalign can correct most overbites and deep bites.
 While this is true, it’s essential to choose the best treatment for your unique case.
-When we use Invisalign to treat overbites, it works by gently realigning patients’ teeth and bite by using gentle pressure from the clear aligners.
+When we use Invisalign to treat overbites, it works by gently realigning patients’ teeth and bites by using gentle pressure from the clear aligners.
 And the fact that they’re clear means they’re not as noticeable, so you can show off that smile even while you’re in treatment!

 Invisalign isn’t just limited to fixing overbites.
 It can correct other dental issues, including: